The 14 Best Academic English Courses You Can Take Online

 - You have the time for it.
 Online courses require you to dedicate your own free time to studying.
 Do you have the time for extra lessons in your schedule?

 - You’re planning to go to college soon (or are already in college).
 Academic English isn’t something you’ll need to know for writing a Facebook post, for example.
 It’s rarely used outside an academic environment like colleges, institutes, some jobs and a few other places.
 If you’re not planning to go to any of those places, you might want to study a different kind of English.

 - You learn well on your own.
 Some online courses have instructors, but students don’t usually receive one-on-one help.
 Some other courses let you take the course at your own pace, completely on your own.
-If you have a tutor, or if you study well on your own, then an online course is a good idea.
+If you have a tutor, or if you study well on your own, an online course is a good idea.

-If all (or most) of these points describe you, then you’ll do well with an online course.
-If you’re not sure, then give it a try anyway!
-Many of the courses on this list are free, so you have nothing to lose.
+If all (or most) of these points describe you, you’ll do well with an online course.
+If you’re not sure, give it a try anyway!
+Many of the courses on the above list are free, so you have nothing to lose.

 Before You Begin: Tips on Learning Academic English

 Whether you take a course on your own, or study along with the instructors and other students, here are some tips that’ll help you make the most of your online course:

 - Create a schedule.
-Some courses require two hours a week; some require much more.
+Some courses require two hours a week; others require much more.
 See how much time you’ll need for your course, and create a schedule around your daily life to make sure you actually have time to complete the course.

 - Decide on a pace.
 Will you follow along with the course schedule, or work on your own?